rbarzic/nanorv32/docs/index.md

-# Welcome to the nanoRV32  project
+# Welcome to the NanoRv32  project

 _Under construction_

-In addition to allow synthesis of the designstart to a Xilinx target, this project allows also simulations using the simulation tools :

-  - Icarus iverilog
-  - Xilinx simulation tools (xvlog/xelab/xsim)
-  - Verilator
+A small 32-bit implementation of the RISC-V architecture Highlights :
+    - 2-stage pipeline (fetch, execute)
+    - lot of code is generated from a high level description
+    - written in verilog (using iverilog or Xilinx xvsim as simulator)

+Still under development
+  - currently supporting only RV32I base instructions (no scall,sbreak,rd*)
+  - No interrupt support yet

+FPGA version available (Digilent ARTY board - Xilinx Artix7)